 For the next couple of hours I switched off from all the things that needed to be done and simply lost myself in photography…….

-I’m still dipping in and out of editing them and I’m using my own textures, I’ve just created my first set and made them available for the Afternoon Light members to download and use.
-One of the things on my growing list of things to do is to make some more, I had much more fun than I expected making the first set!
+I’m still dipping in and out of editing them and I’m using my own textures since I’ve just created my first set.
+One of the things on my growing list of things to do is to make some more, I had much more fun than I expected making this first set!

 I’m finally getting around to the point of this post, an update on my Year With Unconventional Lenses.
 If you’re new to the blog you may not know that I started this year on a mission to shoot more often with my Lensbabies and vintage lenses, using them had become almost an afterthought and I really wanted to try to use them more often.
 I’ll share my in depth thoughts towards the end of the year but it struck me while I was taking these photos that my Lensbaby optics and lenses have become my default lenses.
 All of these were taken with the Lensbaby Velvet 56 and I didn’t even contemplate getting out my 50mm macro which used to be my default still life lens.